fletchjp/MERG-Arduino-Software/BOOSTSPIRITX3.md

 I have now solved a propblem of some warning messages by adding -Wno-pasabi to the cpp flags.

+There are a lot of examples now and I am going to divide up this page into groups on separate

+[Boost Spirit X3 initial examples](BOOSTSPIRITX3Initial.md) the ones previously documented here.

 ### ArduinoRP2040BoostSpiritX3Actions

 An exploration of some ways of using Boost Spirit X3 in comparison with the other version of this file.